jrupac/tasky/README.md

       #      5 [x] Milk

 ## Development/License
 The script currently does very little error catching and still has a few bugs.
-I plan to iron these out and clean the code.
 Please feel free to list bugs or feature requests on this github page in the issues section.
-This script is a fork of the original script created by [Ajay Roopakalu](https://github.com/jrupac/tasky), and has recently been placed under the [GNU GPL license](http://www.gnu.org/licenses/gpl.txt).
+This script was originally created by [Ajay Roopakalu](https://github.com/jrupac/tasky), and is under the [GNU GPL license](http://www.gnu.org/licenses/gpl.txt).

    [tasky]: https://github.com/jrupac/tasky
    [todotxt]: http://todotxt.com/